apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     non-functional without some additional investment.
   2017-12-25:  Added an RTC driver.
 It appears to be functional but has not
     been well tested.
+  2017-12-26:  Added an RNG driver.
+The RNG is actually controlled by a ROM
+    function.
+This driver seems to work fine when single stepping.
+However, if I collect samples indefinitely, I do a reserved interrupt.
+I suspect that to use the ROM at high frequencies it may be necessary to modify the ROM access timing in some way.

   There is still no support for the Accelerometer, SPIFI, Ethernet, or USB.
   There is a complete, but not-yet-functional SD card drirver.
 There is a